EliTaue/traveldestinations/source/chile_foods.rst

 Vino Rojo (Red Wine)
 --------------------

-Chile's red wine is world-renowned.
-The central part of Chile is well-suited for grape growing.
+**Chile**'s red wine is world-renowned.
+The central part of **Chile** is well-suited for grape growing.
-Some of the better known red wines from Chile are Chardonnay, Pinot Noir, and Cabernet Sauvignon.
+Some of the better known red wines from **Chile** are Chardonnay, Pinot Noir, and Cabernet Sauvignon.

 .. rubric:: Footnotes